 - Testimonial: on the left-hand side, you will find a testimonial from one of Shopify’s top clients.
 This simple step immediately establishes trust.

-- Key benefits: at the bottom of the right-hand side, Shopify includes their 3 key benefits.
+- Key benefits: at the bottom of the right-hand side, Shopify includes its 3 key benefits.
 They are short and concise, because this page is only promoting the free trial, but they already give you an idea of what you can expect from Shopify.

 4. Adplexity